 Creative Use of Shaving Cream and Sand Trays

-Letting children play with shaving cream and sand trays not only captivates their imagination but also enhances their pre-writing skills.
+Letting children play with shaving cream and sand trays captivates their imagination and enhances their pre-writing skills.
 These sensory-rich materials offer a fun way to develop essential abilities needed to begin writing.

-• Sand Tray Practice: Filling a tray with sand allows children to practice their writing movements by creating lines and curves with their fingers.
+- Sand Tray Practise: Filling a tray with sand allows children to practise writing movements by creating lines and curves with their fingers.

 Incorporating Dot Markers and Pom Poms

-These activities are both engaging and educational, setting a solid foundation for writing skills.
+These activities are engaging and educational, setting a solid foundation for writing skills.

 Simple Tracing and Scrunching Paper Exercises